GenesisEducationKyiv/software-engineering-school-5-0-AndriiSolomka/README.md

 - `WEATHER_API_KEY` – Obtain your free Weather API key from [weatherapi.com](https://www.weatherapi.com/).
 - `EMAIL_USER` and `EMAIL_PASSWORD` – Use your Gmail address and generate an [App Password](https://support.google.com/accounts/answer/185833) for secure email sending with Nodemailer.

-Be sure to fill in all required variables for database, Redis, and any other integrations as described in the `.env.example` file.

-Edit values as needed (Postgres, Redis, email, API keys).

 ---

 ### 3. Local Development (with Docker)